Statutory interpretation: Deferential canons

-The legislature did not intend an absurd or manifestly unjust result.
+A statute should be interpreted according to the assumption that the legislature did not intend an absurd or manifestly unjust result.
+In jurisprudence in the United States, "an absurdity is not mere oddity.
+The absurdity bar is high, as it should be.
+The result must be preposterous, one that 'no reasonable person could intend.
+Moreover, the avoidance applies only when "it is quite impossible that Congress could have intended the result ... and where the alleged absurdity is so clear as to be obvious to most anyone".
+"To justify a departure from the letter of the law upon that ground, the absurdity must be so gross as to shock the general moral or common sense", with an outcome "so contrary to perceived social values that Congress could not have 'intended' it".
 The application of this rule in the United Kingdom is not entirely clear.
 The literal meaning rule – that if "Parliament's meaning is clear, that meaning is binding no matter how absurd the result may seem" – has a tension with the "golden rule", permitting courts to avoid absurd results in cases of ambiguity.
 At times, courts are not "concerned with what parliament intended, but simply with what it has said in the statute".
 Different judges have different views.
 In Nothman v.
-London Borough of Barnet, Lord Denning of the Court of Appeals attacked "those who adopt the strict literal and grammatical construction of the words" and saying that the "[t]he literal method is now completely out-of-date [and] replaced by the ... 'purposive' approach".
-On appeal, however, against Denning's decision, Lord Russell in the House of Lords "disclaim[ed] the sweeping comments of Lord Denning".
+London Borough of Barnet, Lord Denning of the Court of Appeals attacked "those who adopt the strict literal and grammatical construction of the words" and argued that "[t]he literal method is now completely out-of-date [and] replaced by the ... 'purposive' approach".
+On appeal, however, Lord Russell in the House of Lords "disclaim[ed] the sweeping comments of Lord Denning".
+The related principle of Wednesbury reasonableness, as set out in the leading case Associated Provincial Picture Houses Ltd v Wednesbury Corporation in 1947, is not a rule of statutory interpretation and does not apply to acts of Parliament, which cannot be judicially reviewed.

-For jurisprudence in the United States, "an absurdity is not mere oddity.
-The absurdity bar is high, as it should be.
-The result must be preposterous, one that 'no reasonable person could intend.
-Moreover, the avoidance applies only when "it is quite impossible that Congress could have intended the result ... and where the alleged absurdity is so clear as to be obvious to most anyone".
-"To justify a departure from the letter of the law upon that ground, the absurdity must be so gross as to shock the general moral or common sense", with an outcome "so contrary to perceived social values that Congress could not have 'intended' it".